AIDELabAZ/covid_food_security/README.md

-# Impacts of COVID-19 on food security in rural and urban Sub-Saharan Africa
+# Food Insecurity During the First Year of the COVID-19 Pandemic in Four African Countries: Replication Code
 This README describes the directory structure & should enable users to replicate all tables and figures for work related to food security and rural/urban heterogeneity during teh COVID-19 pandemic.
 The relevant survey data are available under under the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps.

  ## Index